 What is the projected opening date?

-Ovation Heartwood Preserve is projected to open 2021.
+Ovation Heartwood Preserve is projected to open late 2021.

 What is independent living?